friendsoftheparkofwindcresttexas/friendsoftheparkofwindcresttexas.github.io/_posts/2015-02-07-Basura-cleanup.md

 - Possibly also the other Beitel Creek branch along Crestwind if we are good for help.

-[Click here to see what we accomplished.]
+![Click here to see what we accomplished.]
 (/images/Images, Basura 2015/Basura 2015, cleaning creek.jpg)

 [An example of what others have done](http://www.inside.iastate.edu/article/2013/07/11/creek)